Students who earn qualifying scores on one of the required advanced academic ability tests are eligible for CTY courses.

-Several writing courses offer a choice between email or web-based formats.
+Several writing courses offer a choice between independent or peer review formats.
 Review course list and descriptions.

 Tuition varies by course.
-However, there is no difference in cost for the same course offered in web-based or email formats.
+However, there is no difference in cost for the same course offered in different formats.

 The Art Meets Science and the Young Readers' Series involve substantial reading and written discussions of texts.
 Students typically read, discuss, and write at least every other day (academic year & early summer) or daily (intensive summer).
 The Young Readers’ courses include creative writing assignments; the Art Meets Science courses include a writing workshop in which the instructor and peers offer constructive criticism.